NCI-ITEB/tumor_epidemiology_approaches/_posts/2022-07-21-save-the-dates.md

 All sessions begin at 9:30am with a lecture component ending at 10:30, usually followed by a practical session ending at 12pm.
 Help sessions with Sherlock bioinformaticians will run for 2 hours from 9:30am to 11:30am.

-Sign up for the course using [this google form]() if you haven't already.
+Sign up for the course [here]() if you haven't already.
 Those who participate in all lectures and practical sessions will receive a certificate of completion for the course suitable for your CV/resume.